Mach 3 (1987 video game)

-Mach 3 is a 1987 3D shooter video game by Loriciels for Amiga, Amstrad CPC, Atari ST, MSX, Thomson TO7, ZX Spectrum and DOS.
-The DOS (PC) version uses CGA 320x200 video mode.
+Mach 3 is a 3D shoot 'em up video game released by Loriciels in 1987 for Amstrad CPC, Atari ST, Thomson TO7, and MS-DOS.
+An Amiga port was published in 1988 and versions for the ZX Spectrum and MSX in 1989.

 Gameplay

 The player controls a spacecraft and shoots various enemy crafts while avoiding mines and obstacles.
 During the intro screen, a sampled is phrase is spoken: "Get ready for Mach 3."